dawmd/scylladb/docs/cql/cqlsh.rst

     Partitioner: Murmur3Partitioner

 The ``DESCRIBE SCHEMA`` command prints the DDL statements needed to recreate the entire schema.
-This is especially useful for dumping the schema in order to clone a cluster or restore from a backup.
+This is especially useful for dumping the schema, authentication/authorization, and service levels in order to clone a cluster or restore from a backup.

+``DESCRIBE SCHEMA`` has available three tiers:

+* ``DESCRIBE [FULL] SCHEMA``: describe elements of the non-system schema: keyspaces, tables, views, UDTs, etc.
+  When `FULL` is used, it also includes the elements of the system schema, e.g. system tables.

+* ``DESCRIBE [FULL] SCHEMA WITH INTERNALS``: in addition to the output of the previous tier, the statement also describes auth and service levels.
+The statements corresponding to restoring roles do *not* contain any information about their passwords.

+* ``DESCRIBE [FULL] SCHEMA WITH INTERNALS AND PASSWORDS``: aside from the information retrieved as part of the previous tier, the statements corresponding to restoring roles *do* contain information about their passwords, i.e. their salted hashes.

+Executing ``DESCRIBE [FULL] SCHEMA WITH INTERNALS AND PASSWORDS`` requires that the role performing the query be a superuser.
+It's worth noting that also executing the statements returned by this tier may require the superuser privilege.

 .. _cqlsh-copy-to: